dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOT-HARDWARE.md

 ## No acceleration after a Metal GPU swap on Mac Pro

 If you finished installing macOS with the original card installed (to see bootpicker for example) and swapped your GPU to a Metal supported one, you may notice that you're missing acceleration.

 To fix this, open OCLP and revert root patches to get your Metal-supported GPU work again.
-In macOS Ventura and newer, repatching is needed after reversion.
+In macOS Ventura and newer, repatching is needed for most configurations after reversion.
+Reason why this happens is automatic root patching during USB install and the autopatcher assuming you will be using the original graphics card and therefore doing non-Metal patching. **Metal and non-Metal GPUs cannot be used at the same time** as Non-Metal patching completely bypasses Metal and requires removing some parts such as drivers for other cards, which causes Metal cards to not accelerate after swapping.

 Alternatively, you can remove "AutoPkg-Assets.pkg" from /Library/Packages on the USB drive before proceeding with the installation.
+This package includes the assets for root patching and the system won't be autopatched if they aren't present.
 To see the folder, enable hidden files with `Command` + `Shift` + `.`

-The reason for this is that the autopatcher will assume that you will be using the original graphics card and therefore does non-metal patching, which includes removing some drivers for other cards.
-This causes Metal cards to not accelerate after swapping.

 ## Keyboard, Mouse and Trackpad not working in installer or after update